Boro23-wq/100-days-of-code/log.md

 **Today's Progress**: Responsive Web Design Projects (Challenge 2) - Built a responsive form uing raw HTML and CSS.
 (Link to the project "https://codepen.io/23Boro/pen/abvbepL")

+### Day 9: April 11, 2020

+**Today's Progress**: worked on a pathfinding visualization for A* Search using the javascript client library p5.js.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)